List of Manchester United F.C. seasons

 Manchester United Football Club is an English professional football club based in Old Trafford, Greater Manchester.
 The club was formed in Newton Heath in 1878 as Newton Heath LYR F.C., and played their first competitive match in October 1886, when they entered the First Round of the 1886–87 FA Cup.
 The club was renamed Manchester United F.C. in 1902, and moved to Old Trafford in 1910.

-The club has won a total of 66 major trophies: the League Championship a record twenty times (seven times in the Football League era and a record thirteen times in the Premier League era), the FA Cup twelve times, the League Cup five times, the Community Shield a record 21 times (including four shared titles), the European Cup three times, the UEFA Europa League once, the European Cup Winners' Cup once, the European Super Cup once, the Intercontinental Cup once and the FIFA Club World Cup once.
+The club has won a total of 68 major trophies: the League Championship a joint-record twenty times (seven times in the Football League era and a record thirteen times in the Premier League era), the FA Cup thirteen times, the League Cup six times, the Community Shield a record 21 times (including four shared titles), the European Cup three times, the UEFA Europa League once, the European Cup Winners' Cup once, the European Super Cup once, the Intercontinental Cup once and the FIFA Club World Cup once.
 The club has also never been out of the top two divisions of English football since entering the Football League.
-As of the end of the 2021–22 season, the club has played a total of 5,827 competitive matches, and has competed in the top flight for 97 of their 123 seasons.
+As of the end of the 2024–25 season, the club has played a total of 6,001 competitive matches, and has competed in the top flight for 100 of their 126 seasons.

 This list details the club's achievements in major competitions, and the top scorers for each season.
 Top scorers in bold were also the top scorers in the English league that season.
 Records of competitions such as the Lancashire Cup and the Manchester and District Challenge Cup are not included due to them being considered of less importance than the FA Cup and the League Cup.